 Day Two: Create Goals for Your Money

-Now that we’ve fed our brain, what’s next?
+Now that we’ve fed our brains, what’s next?
 Well, we look forward to where we want to end up personally and financially.
 During a show, my wife and I, talked about the questions to ask yourself to beat the path of an ideal life:

 - What are our goals?